aemonge/ollama-watchdog/README.md

         we can remove lines with Tails.
 -   [x] Implement and think how to allow Tails to adapt to shorter terminals/console in width.
+-   [ ] After a set amount of time with no response from the server, send the buffer to markdown and render it.
+And quite the tail, and watch the file with watchdog to be less resource intensive